-The module supports two Non-Approved but Allowed elliptic curves.
-Both KAS (Cert. #C849) and ECDSA (Cert. #C849) signature generation and verification are using the following Non-Approved but Allowed elliptic curves, which are allowed per IG A.2:
+The module supports three Non-Approved but Allowed elliptic curves.
+Both KAS (Cert. #C1463) and ECDSA (Cert. #C1463) signature generation and verification are using the following Non-Approved but Allowed elliptic curves, per IG A.2:

 - Barreto Naehrig Curve.
 256-bit long curve offers 128 bits of encryption strength. - SECG P256k1 curve.
-256-bit long curve offers 128 bits of encryption strength.
+256-bit long curve offers 128 bits of encryption strength. - Brainpool384 curve.
+384-bit long curve offers 192 bits of encryption strength.

 The above approved algorithms are only approved in the modes, sizes, etc. as specified above.
-As a Level 1 FIPS module it is the user's responsibility to ensure adherence to the requirements for each algorithm.
+As a level 1 FIPS module it is the user's responsibility to ensure adherence to the requirements for each algorithm.